scottnonnenberg/thoughts-system/README.md

 * `info` - I use this for all sort of reference information.
 It starts with the three templates: `day.txt`, `week.txt`, `month.txt`
 * `src` - javascript source
 * `package.json` - node.js dependency list
-* `thoughts.sublime-project` - if you use Sublime Text, this is a handy little starter project

-## Lastly

-This has been tested only on OSX with [Sublime Text](http://www.sublimetext.com/) as the editor.
-Good luck elsewhere!

 ## License